dasch-swiss/dsp-tools/README.md

     --recurse-submodules`, the contents of submodules will be updated according to the commit recorded in the superproject.
 If local modifications in a submodule would be overwritten, the checkout will fail.

-It is up to you to decide which of the two is the desired behaviour.
 To quickly switch between branches when you have uncommitted work in the submodule, the first option might be preferable.
 After merging a Pull Request and switching back to the main branch, the second option might be more suitable.
 Read more about the checkout options in [the official documentation](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt---recurse-submodules)